Video walkthrough coming soon. A Loom video demonstrating this page will be added here.

 Opening a meter

 Click any row to open a slide-out Meter Sheet with a quick preview of the meter’s key details, including its identifier, site, utility type, and tracking status.
-From the sheet, click View full detail to navigate to the meter detail page.FAQ
+From the sheet, click Open full page to navigate to the meter detail page.Row selection and bulk actions

 How are meters created?